kporras07/solr8-sandbox/modules/search_api_pantheon/README.md

 # SOLR JARGON:

-Much of the jargon used in the Solr paradigm is used elsewhere in both drupal and other technologies.
+Much of the jargon used in the Solr paradigm is used elsewhere in both Drupal and other technologies.
 Please familiarize yourself with the concept usage in a Solr context:

 * **Commit** - To make document changes permanent in the index.
 In the case of added documents, they would be searchable after a commit.

-* **Core** - An instance of the solr server suitable for creating zero or more indices.
+* **Core** - An instance of the Solr server suitable for creating zero or more indices.
 Solr core is a way to represent a Lucene index and a set of configurations that control the accessing and using of the index with Solr.
 It's the main object you will interact with when working with Solr.
-You will create it, configure it, indexing data in it and preform queries on it.
+You will create it, configure it, index data in it and preform queries on it.
 A Solr core is a Lucene index but wrapped in Solr related configurations.

 * **Collection** - Solr Cloud's version of a "CORE".
 Not currently used at Pantheon.